Ontario Premier Doug Ford said Canada is at a pivotal moment as its sovereignty and economy are under attack.

 Following the media conference, the premier said he finds it very disturbing that seven Toronto Police officers and a retired officer were arrested for corruption by York Regional Police.

-But he didn't want to say more because it is an active police investigation.
+But he refused to elaborate because it is an active police investigation.

 “They have a duty, and it’s very disappointing to hear what’s been going on.
 I don’t want the public to lose trust in our great police because they are incredible,” Ford said.